Nepal Luxury Tour

 In Hinduism, Mount Kailash is believed to be the residence of Lord Shiva.
 Shiva is one of the trinity in Hinduism, well-loved as the god of destruction and change.

-It was considered that walking around the temple on this mountain helped one purge oneself of sins and promoted spiritual development.
+It is considered that walking around the temple on this mountain helped one purge oneself of sins and promoted spiritual development.

 The Mansarovar Lake, which is located in Tibet at the base of Kailash, is also holy.
 It is said that the water washes away both sin and strife and brings favour and fulfilment here to baptized sojourners.